Alaska Grizzly Photo Itinerary

-Day 3: Kodiak / Katmai—Board Natural Habitat Ursus
+Day 3: Kodiak / Floatplane to Katmai—Board Natural Habitat Ursus

-Exciting aerial photo opportunities await on our float plane journey from Kodiak to Katmai where we meet our privately chartered ship, the Natural Habitat Ursus.
+Exciting aerial photo opportunities await on our floatplane transit from Kodiak to Katmai where we meet our privately chartered ship, the Natural Habitat Ursus.
 Our plan is to fly out late morning, but timing is flexible in the event of weather delays—in which case we'll explore more of Kodiak as we wait for clouds to lift.
-Once we board the plane, we fly west over Kodiak's steep green mountains and across Shelikof Strait to the Katmai Peninsula.
+Once we board the plane, we fly west over Kodiak's steep green mountains and across Shelikof Strait to the Katmai Peninsula, where the ice-crowned peaks of the Aleutian Range rise in a serrated spine behind the shoreline.
 The pilot is in radio contact with the Ursus, and soon we're taxiing on the water to pull up alongside the ship.
 Exiting the plane, we embark the vessel that will be our floating home for the next several days.
 The 73-foot Ursus was built as a deep-sea fishing boat called Time Bandit, which navigated the stormy Bering Sea in pursuit of the lucrative king crab catch.
 Its successor, the second Time Bandit, gained fame in the Discovery Channel TV series "Deadliest Catch."
 The original boat was later transitioned for research use by the National Park Service and Alaska Department of Fish and Game.
 Since retrofitted for custom tourism charters, this sturdy veteran of wild Alaskan waters now offers our guests comfortable accommodations in this remote marine wilderness.

-Bear viewing begins in earnest as the Ursus (which means "bear" in Latin) cruises slowly along the coastline.
+Bear photography begins in earnest as the Ursus (which means "bear" in Latin) cruises slowly along the coastline.
 In this

 Days 4–6: Bear Photography in Katmai National Park